zammad/zammad-org/src/en/gdpr.md

 ## Contact us

-For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at
+For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by email at
 <info@zammad.org> or by mail using the details provided below:

 Marienstraße 18, Berlin, BE, 10117, Germany